chromygabor/the-playground/frpui/doc/chapter_01.md

 ```

 So here is two actions, which the system should be able to react on.
 The requirement is that, if `AddValueEmitted(value)` action was received,
-the corresponding value of the LeftModel and the RightModel should be increased by the `value`.
+the corresponding value of the LeftState and the RightState should be increased by the `value`.
 And the same behavior is expected for the
 `SubValueEmitted(value)` except that, it should decrease the value of both side of the state.

 First we need to modify the subject, because it is no longer accepts Ints, and we need to modify the copy method's signature also.